Arrangements for the competition are given below:

 So there is a lot to go for whatever your level of ability.
 Get Turning!

 N.B.
-WINNERS OF TROPHIES IN THE 2018 COMPETITION ARE REQUESTED TO RETURN THEIR TROPHIES BY THE NOVEMBER MEETING.
+WINNERS OF TROPHIES IN THE PREVIOUS COMPETITION ARE REQUESTED TO RETURN THEIR TROPHIES ONE MONTH BEFORE THE COMPETITION

 The two skill LEVELS are:-